webpack/webpack.js.org/content/guides/getting-started.md

 - If a dependency is missing, or included in the wrong order, the application will not function properly.
 - If a dependency is included but not used, the browser will be forced to download unnecessary code.

-Let's try using webpack to manage these scripts instead...
+Let's use webpack to manage these scripts instead...

 ## Creating a Bundle

-First we'll tweak our directory structure slightly, separating the "source" code we write and edit (`/src`) from our "distribution" code (`/dist`) which is actually shipped to the browser:
+First we'll tweak our directory structure slightly, separating the "source" code (`/src`) from our "distribution" code (`/dist`).
+The  "source" code is the what we'll write and edit.
+The "distribution" code is the minimized and optimized `output` of our build process that will eventually be loaded in the browser:

 ``` diff
 webpack-demo